 An likes people, thrives in contact, loves the company, and relishes in the attention.
 An can get these things anytime they wanted.
-Why not, with their pretty face and stunning talent?
+Why not, with their pretty face and charisma?
 They were perfect like that, as if they were built to make the whole world fall for their charms.

 These things were what An often needed.
 I know because it's the same for me, and for Ragine.
 The three of us shared that one thing in common, growing up.
 Absent parents, distant friends.
 I at least knew my mom wanted me, but she had always been so far.
 Gine had to bear being treated as a fragile, pretty failure from day one, always cast aside.
 An knew a father who didn't recognize them as his own and a mother who was more a nasty scar than anything else, on top of all the whispers and judgement.

 It was why when Ragine met Liam, an artist, sensitive, attentive, she had clung to him fast.